-If the data of the ACF should not be shown before a certain step in the process has been reached, the data can be put into one (or more) separate Custom Field Group(s) which are invisible at the start of the process (Custom Field Group annotation group-visibility = false).
-In the step after the activity with the ACF, the Custom Field Groups are faded in using the script of a workflow activity.
+If the data of the ACF should not be shown before a certain step in the process has been reached, the data can be put into one (or more) separate ticket field group(s) which are invisible at the start of the process (ticket field group annotation group-visibility = false).
+In the step after the activity with the ACF, the ticket field groups are faded in using the script of a workflow activity.
 Please refer also to the Best Practices section in this manual for more recommendations concerning the use of ACFs.

-Figure 103: ConSol CM Process Designer - ACF process logic
+Figure 100: ConSol CM Process Designer - ACF process logic

-Example (ACF with Init script, without precondition script):
+Example (ACF with init script, without precondition script):

 - A ticket is created and runs through the automatic activity Set parameters.

 - It waits behind this activity, at position (1) in the scope New ticket.
 The next activities Dismiss ticket ... and New IT ticket (not shown here) are displayed in the Web Client.

 - The engineer selects Dismiss ticket ....

-- The Init script for the ACF at Dismiss ticket ... is executed (2).
+- The init script for the ACF at Dismiss ticket ... is executed (2).

 - The ACF is shown in the GUI.

 - Variant 1:

 - 1. The ACF is canceled.

 - 2. The ticket goes back to (1).

 - Variant 2:

 - 1. The ACF is filled-in and confirmed.

 - 2. The activity Dismiss ticket ... is executed (in case there is a script in this activity, the script is executed), the ticket passes through the node and continues on its way (3).
 In the example above, it is closed.